 One mattress line out sells all others by a significant margin, the Nu-Lex 100% natural Talalay latex mattresses.
 The answer for it success is simple, it feels better.
 When compared to our Natural Slumber mattress, which uses a 100% natural Dunlop latex core and a 100% natural Talalay latex comfort layer, almost everyone prefers the feel of the 100% natural Talalay core, with a comfort layer from the same Talalay latex, in the Nu-Lex mattresses.

 If you've carefully read the excellent information from The Mattress Underground, several points are very clear when comparing latex.
 First, while high content blended latex has desirable qualities, 100% natural latex is a superior material, as "natural latex also includes other ingredients in small quantities which contribute to its qualities and in general is a superior form of rubber in the properties that are most valued in latex."
-Also Talalay latex is "more “lively” and is often preferred over Dunlop in the comfort layers of a mattress.
-In its firmer versions it can also be a very desirable material in support layers as well."
+Also Talalay latex is "more “lively” and is often preferred over Dunlop in the comfort layers of a mattress, and "in its firmer versions it can also be a very desirable material in support layers as well."

 At FoamSource, experience provides a more direct comparison between the feel of Talalay latex and Dunlop latex.
 In our retail store, Boulder Comforts, we have had feedback from thousands of customers over the years.
 Here, our customers can try the different types of latex for themselves, and in a variety of firmness levels.
 The clear winner is 100% natural Talalay latex, for both the mattress core and for the top comfort layers.